-The UK government’s release of the first part of the National Food Strategy looks likely to shake up the food and drink industry at home in the UK and further afield.
-The report is authored by Leon restaurant co-founder Henry Dimbleby, who previously co-authored the School Food Plan in 2013.
+The release of the first part of the National Food Strategy looks likely to shake up the food and drink industry at home in the UK and further afield.
+The report, an independent review for the UK Government is authored by Leon restaurant co-founder Henry Dimbleby, who previously co-authored the School Food Plan in 2013.
 The new strategy focuses on battling the high rates of obesity, poverty as well food insecurity.
 In this brief overview article, we examine what will be the primary impacts to the food and drink industry.

 Promotions curbed of foods high in fat, sugar or salt

 The report mentions that promotions relating to foods that are high in fat, sugar or salt will be restricted.
 This fundamentally means that there will be;